 Find an oversized lens or wraparound style to protect more of your eyes and the delicate skin around them.

-However, some expensive sunglasses have the protection applied.
+However, some expensive sunglasses have protection applied.
 Read labels.
 Know what you are buying.
-And when to replace.
+And when to replace it.

 Your body will stay healthier when you protect your skin from the sun.
 We are accustomed to seeing cyclists in short shorts for freedom of movement.